heojunoh/heojunoh.github.io/_pages/about.md

 News
 ------
-* **[Aug 2024]** I will be presenting our work [Active Learning for a Recursive Non-Additive Emulator for Multi-Fidelity Computer Experiments](https://arxiv.org/abs/2309.11772) at [2024 Joint Statistical Meetings](https://ww2.amstat.org/meetings/jsm/2024/index.cfm).
 * **[Jun 2024]** The paper "Active learning for a recursive non-additive emulator for multi-fidelity computer experiments" has been accepted by [Technometrics](https://doi.org/10.1080/00401706.2024.2376173).
 * **[Mar 2024]** I am deeply honored to announce that I have been selected as a winner of the [2024 ASA SPES+Q&P Student Paper Competition](https://community.amstat.org/spes/outreach/studentpapercompetition).
 * **[Dec 2023]** R package [RNAmf](https://cran.r-project.org/web/packages/RNAmf/index.html) is available on CRAN.